howitzer-industries/git-tips/readme.md

   - nuget restore %solution_file%
 ```

+## Git Flow
+Git flow may break locally if you delete one of the branches it relies upon (`master`, for instance).
+It'll give you a message saying it's not initialized.

 ## svn2git
 `svn2git` is a utility to pull from an SVN repository and create a git repo from the history.
 The following command can be used to mirror a folder in an SVN repo to its own git repo.